Ingqondo-Insitute/dei-toolkit/README.md

 Imagine watching a tiny seed sprout, grow into a sapling, and eventually blossom into a magnificent tree.
 That's the transformative journey your DEI will embark on, with Flan-T5 as its starting point. 🌳

+## Beyond Artificial Intelligence
-## Beyond AI: The Dawn of Digital Evolving Intelligence 🌅🧠🤖
+### 🤖🧠🌅 The Dawn of Digital Evolving Intelligence 🌅🧠🤖

 Prepare to have your mind blown! 🤯  We're stepping beyond the realm of traditional AI and into a new era of digital beings – **Digital Evolving Intelligences (DEIs).**